-The skill of the trend, parametrised by CO2EQV, is much lower than the full correlation.
+The correlation of observations with hindcasts estimated using CO2EQV (Figure 3, top line) only is much lower than that with hindcasts estimated using as a function of all potential predictors (Figure 3, bottom line).
 This is due to the fact that over the first half of the hindcast period the trend is not yet very strong and does not contribute to the skill.
 This measure therefore underestimates the skill expected in forecasts, which are made at a time that the trend plays a much larger role, although this depends also on the reference period chosen for the forecasts.

 The inclusion of NINO3.4 (second line) clearly adds value across the Pacific and in the parts of the tropics.
 There are no land-based areas where either PDO or IOD add value, but AMO does improve correlation substantially in the North Atlantic and in parts of northern (SON) and eastern (JJA) Europe, although its inclusion degraded the hindcasts in eastern Europe in DJF.
 The addition of PERS improves correlation in only a handful of locations and LSST, while important to correlation over some parts of the ocean and hence for islands and coastal regions not resolved by our coarse datasets, adds little value further from the coast.
-As suggested in Fig. 1, CPREC adds little global value except in parts of Australia
+As suggested in Figure 1, CPREC adds little global value except in parts of Australia year throughout much of northern South America, Central and Southern Africa and South Asia.
+Strong correlation is also found in important extratropical regions, including much of Europe except during SON.
+Correlation is strong in much of western and Central Europe during the spring and summer (MAM until ASO).
+Over North America, the skill depends strongly on the season, varying from slightly negative skill (due to overfitting) during SON to good skill in large parts during MAM.
+Global patterns of RMSE skill scores are broadly similar; regions of strong correlation are generally associated with small differences from observations (Figure 4; left panels).

-The final model shows good skill was found in many regions of the globe (Fig. 3; bottom line of panels).
-Key areas of high correlation include the majority of the trop-
+The final model shows good skill was found in many regions of the globe (Figure 3; bottom line of panels).
+Key areas of high correlation include the majority of the tropics where the dominance of ENSO on interannual variability is greatest.
+Correlation is strong at all times of